Michael Mmoh: 2019–20: First Grand Slam win

 In January 2019, Mmoh qualified for the first time via ranking in a Grand Slam main draw at the 2019 Australian Open where he lost in the first round to Radu Albot.

 At the 2020 Australian Open, Mmoh recorded his first main draw victory with a straight sets win over Pablo Andújar as a wildcard.
 Following his Australian Open performance, Mmoh qualified for the main draw at the 2020 US Open, where he won his first round match against João Sousa in four sets, and also at the 2020 French Open, where he lost in the first round.

 2021–22: ATP quarterfinal, Out of top 250

 At the 2021 Australian Open he reached again the second round in a five set stunning comeback against Viktor Troicki but lost to second seed Rafael Nadal in the next round.

 He received a wildcard for the 2021 Miami Open.

+In 2022, he entered the 2022 U.S. Men's Clay Court Championships as a lucky loser directly into the second round replacing top seed Casper Ruud who withdrew in the last minute.
+He won his first match defeating Sam Querrey to reach the quarterfinals but withdrew due to injury.

-In 2022, he won a wildcard entry into the main draw at the 2022 French Open by winning the Roland Garros wildcard challenge.
+Mmoh won a wildcard entry into the main draw at the 2022 French Open by winning the Roland Garros wildcard challenge.

-2023: Australian Open third round, fourth ATP quarterfinal, top 85
+2023–24: Best season: Two Major third rounds, ATP quarterfinal, top 85, hiatus

 Mmoh's first tournament of the year was in Pune, where he defeated local wildcard Manas Dhamne in the first round before losing to the 6th seed, Filip Krajinović in the second round.